AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise1/README.md

 ## Linear Classifiers (logistic regression and GDA)

 **Exercise 1**
-The goal in this exercise is to get a deeper understanding of the similarities and differences (and, strengths and weaknesses) of the two probabilistic linear classifiers.
+The goal in this exercise is to get a deeper understanding of the similarities and differences (and strengths and weaknesses) of the two probabilistic linear classifiers.
 First, a discriminative linear classifier: **logistic regression**.
-Second, a generative linear classifier:
-**Gaussian discriminant analysis** (GDA).
+Second, a generative linear classifier: **Gaussian discriminant analysis** (GDA).
 Both the algorithms find a linear decision boundary that separates the data into two classes, but make different assumptions.

 &nbsp;
 **1.a)**